How to Use Money to Buy Happiness

 But before we tackle them, pull out your notebook and review your notes from the last few weeks.
 Which areas of well-being did you decide to focus on?
 What kind of energy do you need most?

 Are there areas of shame and blame you are working to address?
-Or relationships challenges you wish to overcome?
-Do you see connections among these topics that relate to your feelings about money?
+Or relationship challenges you wish to overcome?
+Do you see connections among these topics?

 Are you beginning to see any themes that will help you develop a more holistic strategy to achieve future happiness and contentment?

-The questions below may help us better understand our own relationships with money, and other money related issues that may be hindering our happiness.
+The questions below may help us better understand our own relationship with money, and other related issues that may be hindering our happiness.

 So, what do you think about the relationship between Money and Happiness?

-Did you discover some interesting things about your own relationship with money?
-And the relationship between money and happiness?
+Did you discover some interesting things about your own financial state of mind?
+And the relationship between your finances and happiness?

-And if you’re ready for the next step, check out Week 9: How to Use Habits to Boost Happiness to New Heights.
+And if you’re ready for the next step, check out Lesson 9: How to Use Habits to Boost Happiness to New Heights.

 Thank you, as always, for reading.